 It is expected that all candidates will have some demonstrated experience of dramatic writing.
 Candidates would be expected to have either substantial writing experience in a non-drama medium or have been working in the drama industry and now wish to develop their writing skills.
-An example of drama writing will be required as part of the selection process.
-Applicants will be interviewed by two members of staff, including the Head of Course or Artistic Director.

 There are no interview fees.